CPR for Water Sports: A Vital Skill for Safety on the Water

 Knowing that there are trained individuals nearby who can perform CPR in an emergency inspires confidence in participants, allowing them to enjoy water sports with greater peace of mind.
 This reassurance is particularly important for families and groups participating in water activities.

-Beyond CPR: Preventive Measures for Water Safety
+Beyond CPR: Drowning Prevention Measures for Water Safety

 1. Proper Gear and Equipment: Ensuring Participants Have Appropriate Gear